Yam-0/WEUWEB01-Projects/README.md

-# Template
+# WEUWEB01 Collection

-Basic template.
-Use however you like.
+This project contains all the different projects made during the WEUWEB01 course.
+Hosted under a single domain for easy acess.

-Template by Tage Åkerström
+Tage Åkerström